TEALSK12/apcsa-public/curriculum/Unit2/Lesson-209.md

 2. Trace or run the program with the updated class constants to demonstrate that this does indeed work.

-3. If you are running the program in Eclipse, show that you can easily change the constants.
+3. If you are running the program in IDE, show that you can easily change the constants.
 Change the values several times, running the program each time to drive this home.

 ### Students Update Their Code `[10 minutes]`